Jammy2211/PyAutoLens/README.rst

     )

     """
-    The lens galaxy has an EllipticalIsothermal MassProfile and is at redshift 0.5.
+    The lens galaxy has an EllIsothermal MassProfile and is at redshift 0.5.
     """
-    mass = al.mp.EllipticalIsothermal(
+    mass = al.mp.EllIsothermal(
         centre=(0.0, 0.0), elliptical_comps=(0.1, 0.05), einstein_radius=1.6
     )

     lens_galaxy = al.Galaxy(redshift=0.5, mass=mass)

     """
-    The source galaxy has an EllipticalExponential LightProfile and is at redshift 1.0.
+    The source galaxy has an EllExponential LightProfile and is at redshift 1.0.
     """
-    disk = al.lp.EllipticalExponential(
+    disk = al.lp.EllExponential(
         centre=(0.3, 0.2),
         elliptical_comps=(0.05, 0.25),
         intensity=0.05,